Do Cavaliers Need Company From Another Dog?

 Can Cavaliers be Happy as the Only Dog in the Household?

-Yes, a cavalier can be happy as the only dog in the household.
-I’ve been living with only one dog for over two years, and Halla has been a happy dog overall.
+I’ve been living with only one dog for over four years, and Halla has been a happy dog overall.
 But Halla being an only dog means that I as an owner have to provide more activities for her to do.

 As long as cavaliers receive ample socialization, mental stimulation, and dedicated time with their humans, they can lead fulfilling and content lives as the sole dog in the household.